Cosmo-Tech/cosmotech-api-javascript-client/docs/DatasetApi.md

 > Dataset findDatasetById(organizationId, datasetId)

-Get the details of a dataset
+Get the details of a Dataset

 ### Example